Home

 The Carabidae are a large group of actively-hunting, fast-running, voracious predators that have around 350 representatives in the British Isles.

 The genus Elaphrus are a very distinctive group of Carabids that are easily distinguished by the strongly indented "mirrors" dotted over the elytra.
-There ar 4 species of Elaphrus found in the UK and all of them are found near water.
+There are 4 species of Elaphrus resident in the UK and all of them are found near water.

 Tiger Beetles were formerly considered to belong to a separate family, the Cicindelidae, but are now classified as a subfamily within the Carabidae.